theNamesdao/namesdao-cli/README.md

 ## License

-MIT Licence.
+MIT License.
 See LICENSE for details.